Please read the information below for our current procedures during the Covid19 pandemic.

 - Their household members DO NOT need to self isolate - unless that individual develops symptoms

 - The confirmed case must stay off school for 10 days and return to school when their bubble reopens.

-- School will inform Bradford Council and the Department for Education notification team.
+- School will inform Bradford Council and the Department for Education as per current guidelines.
 They will assess and advise on further isolation of contacts and any school closure, depending on further confirmed cases.

 Staggered start and finish times

 - In order to allow each class bubble to keep separate from other children and ensure social distancing of parents/guardians at school drop off and pick up, the following staggered start and finish times will be in place.
 Please ensure your child is on time for school and that you are on time to pick them up at the end of the day.